KIKK: History

 KIKK changed formats in July 2004 to Hot Talk under the moniker KIKK Ass 650, which became the Houston home for The Howard Stern Show.
 After Stern's move to Sirius Satellite Radio in December 2005, KIKK switched to a news format and was affiliated with CNN Headline News.
 Their early evening schedule was composed of Adult Standards music until 2008, when Headline News completely took over the rest of the schedule, but that network's continuous move away from rolling news to focus more on personality talk caused the station to seek other programming such as the Clark Howard Show, which then took up most of the station's schedule.
 In 2010, the station flipped to a local personality-emphasizing talk format (branded simply as "Talk 650"); however, it switched to an all-syndicated lineup in July 2011.

-KIKK dropped its talk format on January 2, 2013, and became a sports radio station affiliated with CBS Sports Radio.
-The network's national programming complements the locally focused sports format on sister station KILT.
+KIKK dropped its talk format on January 2, 2013, and became a sports radio station affiliated with CBS Sports Radio (now Infinity Sports Network as of April 2024).
+The network's national programming complemented the locally focused sports format on sister station KILT.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

-On June 21, 2021, KIKK flipped to sports gambling, branded as "The Bet Houston", with programming from the co-owned BetQL network.
-CBS Sports Radio programming remains in certain timeslots.
+On June 21, 2021, KIKK flipped to sports gambling, branded as "The Bet Houston", with programming from the co-owned BetQL Network.
+Infinity Sports Network programming remains in certain timeslots.